 What about heartbeat?

 Heartbeat is a latent variable in our model.
 It's modeled indirectly rather than explicitly, which is in keeping with the cited papers above.
-For a more detailed explanation about the model, feel free to reach out.

 This website is intended for general information & entertainment purposes only.
 This website is not intended to be considered medical advice.
 I am happy to answer questions about the apps, and the mathematics behind them.
 I cannot answer medical questions.